Framework Category

 Has your organization established formal incident response communication protocols with suppliers that define rules for reporting incidents, recovery activities, and status updates?

-This question assesses whether your organization has clear procedures for communicating with suppliers during security incidents, ensuring timely information sharing and coordinated response efforts.
+Coordinated incident communication with suppliers is the focus, specifically whether you have formal protocols defining how incidents, recovery activities, and status updates are reported between you.
 Effective supplier communication protocols help minimize incident impact by establishing when and how suppliers should report incidents that may affect your organization, and how your organization communicates incidents that may impact suppliers.

 Has your organization formally documented the incident response roles and responsibilities for both internal teams and external suppliers?